turbot/steampipe-plugin-oci/docs/index.md

 - `config_path` (Optional) Path of the config file where subjected profile is available.
 - `max_error_retry_attempts` (Optional) The maximum number of attempts (including the initial call) Steampipe will make for failing API calls.
 Defaults to 9 and must be greater than or equal to 1.
 - `min_error_retry_delay` (Optional) The minimum retry delay in milliseconds after which retries will be performed.
 This delay is also used as a base value when calculating the exponential backoff retry times.
 Defaults to 25ms and must be greater than or equal to 1ms.
-- `regions` (Optional) List of OCI regions Steampipe will connect to
+- `regions` (Optional) List of OCI regions Steampipe will connect to.

 ## Multi-Account Connections